-The MSc by Research in Experimental Psychology course is based upon independent research carried out under the supervision and guidance of principal investigators and researchers within a research group or lab, in areas such as behavioural neuroscience, cognitive neuroscience, social psychology and psychological disorders, and developmental science.
+Students on the MSc by Research in Experimental Psychology will carry out independent research under the supervision and guidance of principal investigators and researchers within a research group or lab.
+Areas of study include behavioural neuroscience, cognitive neuroscience, social psychology and psychological disorders, and developmental science.

 Applicants are strongly advised to visit the Medical Sciences Graduate School website to help them identify the most suitable course and supervisors.

 Supervision and guidance may also include co-supervision from other collaborating groups or labs, both within the department or from other departments/faculties with the university or from another institution.

 The majority of our MSc by Research students are expected to be admitted for full-time study, referred to in the timeline below as FTE (full-time equivalent) study.

 A small number of part-time students may be admitted to the MSc by Research in Experimental Psychology.
 If you apply for admission to the part-time course you will be required to show that your proposed research topic is suited to part-time study and that the supervisor agrees with the part-time schedule.